red-hat-storage/rhcephcompose/README.rst

 A tool to gather build artifacts and assemble them into a set of repositories.

 ``rhcephcompose`` is a distribution compose tool, similar to Red Hat's `Pungi
-<https://pagure.io/pungi/>`_ (open-source) or Distill (closed-source).
-In
+<https://pagure.io/pungi/>`_ (open-source).
+In contrast to simply throwing all
-contrast to simply throwing all builds together into a single package repository, these tools give the user fine-grained control over the selection of builds and the layout of the final product's output.
+builds together into a single package repository, these tools give the user fine-grained control over the selection of builds and the layout of the final product's output.

 Composes are release snapshots that contain release deliverables such as installation trees with RPMs and Yum repodata. ``rhcephcompose`` creates an